SixArm/usv/README.md

 USV works with many kinds of tools.
 Any tool that can parse the USV characters will work.
 We use awk, sed, grep, rg, miller, etc.

-USE works with many kinds of languages.
+USV works with many kinds of languages.
 Any language that can handle UTF-8 character encoding and rendering should work.
 We use C, Go, Java, JavaScript, Julia, Python, R, Ruby, Rust, Swift, PHP, etc.

 ## Why use USV?